auNLP/mdwikiNLP/classroom_materials/class_01/class_01.md

 ## Github
 We will be using GitHub for version control, please make a [GitHub account](https://github.com) before class and make sure you have [git](https://git-scm.com/downloads) installed on your machine.
 If you haven’t used GitHub before I recommend you take some time doing the [GitHub QuickStart](https://docs.github.com/en/github/getting-started-with-github/quickstart).

-## Plan for Class
-1.  [setup a virtual environment](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/), but feel free to do it beforehand see setup guide below
-2. We will install the required packages, again feel free to do it beforehand see below
-3. Look at VS code so everyone is familiar with the setup
-4. We will make sure everyone reacquaint themselves with using git for version control (in the context of VS code)
-5. If we have the time run example code on Zipf’s Law which will include
-    1. General idea of how we process language
-    2. Introduction to python script structure
-    3. Introduction to the use of VS Code in a workflow
-    4. Look into linguistic feature which might be relevant for predicting a bestseller?
-        1. Word frequency and inverse word frequency
-        2. The use of “the”?

 ## The NLP virtual environment setup guide